tassiluca/direct-style-experiments/docs/content/docs/02-basics.md

 ```

 - a `coroutineScope` is a suspending function used to create a new coroutine scope: it suspends the execution of the current coroutine, releasing the underlying thread for other usages;
-- As we said previously, the failure of a child with an exception immediately cancels its parent and, consequently, all its other children: this means that, for handling the cancellation of nested coroutines, we don't need to do anything special, it is already automatically handled by the library.
+- As we said previously, the failure of a child with an exception immediately cancels its parent and, consequently, all its other children: this means that, for handling the cancellation of nested coroutines, we don't need to do anything special
   - with `coroutineScope` no matter the order in which coroutines are awaited, if one of them fails with an exception it is propagated upwards, cancelling all other ones
     - this is not the case for `supervisorScope`, a coroutine builder ensuring that child coroutines can fail independently without affecting the parent coroutine.
-    - have a look to [this test](https://github.com/tassiLuca/PPS-22-direct-style-experiments/blob/master/blog-ws-direct-kt/src/test/kotlin/io/github/tassiLuca/dse/CoroutinesCancellationTests.kt)
+    - have a look to [this test](https://github.com/tassiLuca/direct-style-experiments/blob/master/blog-ws-direct-kt/src/test/kotlin/io/github/tassiLuca/dse/CoroutinesCancellationTests.kt)
   - This is an advantage over the Scala Gears, where operators like `zip` and `altWithCancel` are necessary!

 ## Takeaways

 > - Scala Gears offers, despite the syntactical differences, very similar concepts to Kotlin Coroutines, with structured concurrency and cancellation mechanisms;
 > - Kotlin Coroutines handles the cancellation of nested coroutines more easily than Scala Gears, where special attention is required;
-> - As [stated by M. Odersky](https://github.com/lampepfl/gears/issues/19#issuecomment-1732586362) the `Async` capability is better than `suspend` in Kotlin because let defines functions that work for synchronous as well as asynchronous function arguments.
+> - As [stated by M. Odersky](https://github.com/lampepfl/gears/issues/19#issuecomment-1732586362) the `Async` capability is better than `suspend` because let defines functions that work for synchronous as well as asynchronous function arguments, while suspending functions in Kotlin requires to be called from a coroutine.

 {{< button relref="/01-boundaries" >}} **Previous**: boundary & break{{< /button >}}